 If you have been charged with possession of a controlled substance with the intent distribute in or around the West Palm Beach area, a distinguished drug attorney can try to make every effort to get the charges against you reduced or dropped.
-West Palm Beach drug possession with intent to distribute lawyers can work towards a beneficial outcome in your case by developing an aggressive and thorough defense strategy.
+Drug possession with intent to distribute lawyers in West Palm Beach can work towards a beneficial outcome in your case by developing an aggressive and thorough defense strategy.

 Possession with intent to distribute is defined under the Florida Statutes.
 The term distribute means to deliver, which is the actual, constructive, or attempted transfer of a controlled substance from one person to another regardless of whether money was exchanged.
 A person commits possession with intent to distribute if they: